 As backpackers, backwoods campers, and overall outdoor enthusiasts, how to pack, store and carry food is one of the things we spend the most time planning.
 Especially if you're like me and like to be out more than a few days at a time, how do we overcome the challenge of having sufficient food?
 Dehydrated food is great for anyone who doesn't carry a cooler into the wilderness.
 Additionally, making it as home can save a ton of money!

 Dehydrating food is one of the oldest methods of food preservation.
 Long before refrigeration, people were drying food, with the techniques being passed down over generations.
 Today we can make use of these old traditional methods, or go with modern techniques.
-However you
+However you choose to do it, dehydrating your own food for your camping or backpacking trip is satisfying and has many benefits.

 Health and Nutrition: